 Configurations in Azure Virtual Network Manager don't take effect until they're deployed.
 Make a deployment to the virtual networks region with the appropriate configurations.

 Is your virtual network in scope?

 A network manager is only delegated enough access to apply configurations to virtual networks within your scope.
-Even if a resource is in your network group but out of scope, it will not receive any configurations.
+Even if a resource is in your network group but out of scope, it doesn't receive any configurations.

 Are you applying security rules to a VNet containing Azure SQL Managed Instances?

 Azure SQL Managed Instance has some network requirements.
 These are enforced through high priority Network Intent Policies, whose purpose conflicts with Security Admin Rules.
-By default, the application of Admin rules will be skipped on VNets containing any of these Intent Policies.
-Since allow rules pose no risk of conflict, you can opt to apply Allow Only rules by setting the If you only wish to use Allow rules, you can set AllowOnlyRules on
+By default, Admin rule application is skipped on VNets containing any of these Intent Policies.
+Since Allow rules pose no risk of conflict, you can opt to apply Allow Only rules.
+If you only wish to use Allow rules, you can set AllowOnlyRules on

 What are the service limitations of Azure Virtual Network Manager?

 A connected group can have up to 250 virtual networks.
 Virtual networks in a mesh topology are in a connected group, therefore a mesh configuration has a limit of 250 virtual networks.